callumgare/spoon-fed/README.md

 Logo based on the spoon and frame doodle drawings from [Khushmeen Sidhu's Doodle icons set](https://khushmeen.com/icons.html).
 The placeholder image used for recipes without an image or that have a broken image is the [Knife and Fork Twitter Emoji icon](https://iconscout.com/free-icon/fork-and-knife-cooking-kitchen-emoj-symbol).

 ## Future plans (no promises though)
-- Add a collapsible section to the shopping list view that displays the number of recipes selected when collapsed and when open lists those recipes along with an option to unselect.
-(Maybe also an eye open/closed icon for temporarily toggling the inclusion of ingredients for the given recipe.)
+- In the "recipes selected" collapser in shopping list view, add an eye open/closed icon for temporarily toggling the inclusion of ingredients for the given recipe.
 - Add a similar collapsible section to the recipe selection page that shows any recipes that are hidden due to the current filter.
 - Add sorting option to recipe view.
 - Move to parse-ingredient library to remove headers